Ruuv1337/RTP_IX/README.md

 //fusion 0 or 1 or 2 or 3  - (for sorc only) Fusion skill tumbler

 $TELE TARGET
-//ttcrys - NEW!
-TeleTarget Crystall for Corsair Stronghold. (https://www.youtube.com/watch?v=gEoz1nmWs64)
+//[deleted][deprecated] - TeleTarget Crystall for Corsair Stronghold. (https://www.youtube.com/watch?v=gEoz1nmWs64)
-//ttall 1013 2010 - NEW! [ttall min max] Set TeleTarget on NPC's Template (off/0 - Disable)
+//ttall 1013 2010 - [ttall min max] Set TeleTarget on NPC's Template (off/0 - Disable)
-//ttrad 1800 - NEW! radius npc's target for TT
+//ttrad 1800 - radius npc's target for TT

 #Teleport Functions (free)
 //coord - shows your xyz coordinate in the chat and save it.